Gabgrz/k8s-proxies/README.md

 1. **Certificate errors**: Ensure certificates are properly mounted and accessible
 2. **Connection refused**: Verify the target cluster IP/endpoint is correct
-3. **ArgoCD connection fails**: Check that the proxy service is accessible from ArgoCD
+3. **Argo CD connection fails**: Check that the proxy service is accessible from Argo CD
 4. **Permission denied**: Verify the ServiceAccount has proper RBAC permissions

 ### Debug Commands